This past year has proven politically historic and unprecedented. In this year alone, we witnessed:

 Our future is as bright as our public servants are dedicated and accomplished.
 This is especially true if we support our civil servants, take an intergovernmental perspective, embrace bipartisan solutions, focus on data driven and evidence based policy and decision making, and deliver trusted analysis and research to our government leaders at all levels, including the next president.

-Public service is honorable and should represent expertise, nonpartisanship and excellence.
-Our public servants must give the people what they voted for, faithfully providing their best and best advice to our nation — playing their vital role in restoring public trust, impartially implementing the policies and laws that will change the lives of millions of Americans and countless others, and fulfilling their sacred obligation to the Constitution and the American people.
+Public service is honorable and should represent competence, nonpartisanship and excellence.
+Our public servants must faithfully give their best service and advice to our nation— playing their vital role in restoring public trust, impartially implementing the policies and laws that will change the lives of millions of Americans and countless others, and fulfilling their sacred obligation to the Constitution and the American people.

 Blockwood, a former senior career executive in federal government, is an adjunct professor at Syracuse University’s Maxwell School of Citizenship of Public Affairs and incoming president and CEO of the National Academy of Public Administration.